roman-milk/roman-milk.github.io/falling-prey.md

+===

- ****** Falling Prey ****** bygeronimo_appleby© Oh, and poor Bobby.
+Oh, and poor Bobby.
 Of course I'll have to show Bobby how filthy his wife has become.
 I'll have to show him how she begged.
 Eventually of course; not too soon; I want to enjoy her, to have my fill.
 Then Bobby can have her back, if he wants her by then, although I doubt he will.

  ***